 The University of Georgia was the first state-chartered university in the United States, dating back to January 27, 1785.
 Men’s social groups arrived in 1866 and colonization of women’s groups began in 1921.
 In January 1967, members of the Delta Gamma Council established a colony and Delta Gamma became the 18th national sorority on campus.
 Twenty-five women were pledged in the Lumpkin House Memorial Garden

 and the first meeting place was at the Bloomfield Terrace Apartments.
 These 25 women formed the bonds of friendship and sisterhood that characterize Delta Gammas everywhere.

 Land was purchased on South Milledge Avenue in the Fall of 1967 and construction for a new house started after the installation banquet.
 The house was opened to sisters on October 19, 1969 and was the feature house on "Good Morning America's" 1983 show about sorority recruitment.

-Our chapter continues to focus on our foundation, Service for Sight, hosting our 13th annual Low Country Boil this past October.
-In 2014-2015, Delta Iota was acknowledged for acquiring the most number of service hours out of all Delta Gamma chapters.
-Delta Iota has been awarded the Patricia Peterson Danielson Award for the past eight years in a row, in recognition of our overall achievement of excellence to the chapter and outstanding contributions to the fraternity.
+Our chapter continues to focus on our foundation, Service for Sight, hosting our 16th annual Low Country Boil this past October.
+In 2018-2019, Delta Iota was acknowledged for acquiring the most number of service hours out of all Delta Gamma chapters.
+Delta Iota has been awarded the Patricia Peterson Danielson Award for the past twelve years in a row, in recognition of our overall achievement of excellence to the chapter and outstanding contributions to the fraternity.